Weighted Context-Free-Language Ordered Binary Decision Diagrams: Introduction

 \section{Introduction}

-Binary Decision Diagrams (BDDs) are a data structure that provides (i) a canonical representation of Boolean functions, relations, matrices, etc., and (ii) algorithms for operating on them in compressed form.
-Their introduction was a breakthrough that spurred numerous advances in model checking and equivalence checking for combinational circuits.

-During the last 45 years, many BDD variants have been introduced to address different failings of vanilla BDDs \cite{DBLP:books/siam/Wegener00}.
-One recent innovation is the Context-Free-Language Ordered BDD (CFLOBDD) \cite{DBLP:journals/corr/abs-2211-06818}, a hierarchically structured decision diagram, akin to BDDs enhanced with a procedure-call mechanism.
-This device allows substructures to be shared in ways not possible with BDDs.
-For some functions, CFLOBDDs are exponentially more succinct than BDDs.
-Compared with the size of the decision tree for a function, a CFLOBDD---in the best case---can give a double-exponential size reduction.

-BDDs were originally designed for Boolean-valued functions, and failed to address the closely related functions: $\{0,1\}^n \rightarrow D$, where $D$ is a set.
-Multi-terminal BDDs (MTBDDs) \cite{DBLP:journals/fmsd/FujitaMY97} (or ADDs \cite{DBLP:journals/fmsd/BaharFGHMPS97}) are a relatively straightforward BDD extension for such functions, but have their own drawback: for a function $h$ whose range has a large number of different values $V$ ($V \subseteq D$), the size of an MTBDD (or a multi-terminal CFLOBDD) for $h$ cannot be any smaller than $|V|$.
+Many BDD variants \cite{DBLP:books/siam/Wegener00} have been introduced to address different failings of vanilla BDDs \cite{toc:Bryant86}, often motivated by new applications.
+For instance, multi-terminal BDDs (MTBDDs) \cite{DBLP:journals/fmsd/FujitaMY97} (or ADDs \cite{DBLP:journals/fmsd/BaharFGHMPS97}) were introduced to represent non-Boolean functions $\{0,1\}^n \rightarrow D$, where $D$ is a set.
+MTBDDs have their own drawbacks: for a function $h$ whose image has a large number of different values $V \subseteq D$, the size of an MTBDD for $h$ cannot be any smaller than $|V|$.
 To date, the most successful solution to this issue has been \emph{Weighted BDDs} (WBDDs)---BDD-like structures with weights on edges \cite{DBLP:journals/tcad/NiemannWMTD16,DBLP:conf/date/ViamontesMH04}.
-For a given assignment $a$ to $h$'s argument variables, $h(a)$ is computed by ``multiplying'' the weights on the path for $a$.
-This approach yields succinct representations when factors of the values in $V$ can be reused in the WBDD data structure.
+For a given Boolean assignment $a$, $h(a)$ is computed as the product of the weights on the path for $a$.
+This approach yields succinct representations when factors of the values in $V$ can be reused in the WBDD.
+Recently, because of the efficient compression capabilities of WBDDs, they, and other related weighted variants \twrchanged{ have been applied to } quantum-circuit simulation \cite{Book:ZW2020}.

-This paper combines the CFLOBDD approach with the WBDD approach to create \emph{Weighted CFLOBDDs} (WCFLOBDDs).
-We show that, in the best case, WCFLOBDDs provide an exponential factor of succinctness over WBDDs.
-The following diagram shows the design space of BDDs, WBDDs, CFLOBDDs, and WCFLOBDDs:
+\swarat{In this paper, we explore a new way to further compress the WBDD representation: \emph{the introduction of hierarchical structure}.
+A recent paper \cite{TOPLAS:SCR24} has developed this idea for unweighted BDDs.
+Whereas WBDDs (and BDDs) can be seen as acyclic finite-state machines (FSMs) that read assignments in bit-serial order, Context-Free-Language Ordered BDDs (CFLOBDDs), the data structure proposed in that work, can be viewed as hierarchical FSMs \cite{TOPLAS:ABEGRY05}.
+Just as hierarchical FSMs can be exponentially more succinct than FSMs, CFLOBDDs can be exponentially more succinct than classical BDDs. } Our contribution here is to combine the complementary benefits of WBDDs and CFLOBDDs through a data structure called \textit{Weighted CFLOBDDs} \twrchanged{ (WCFLOBDDs). } In the best case, WCFLOBDDs are exponentially more succinct than both WBDDs and CFLOBDDs. \figref{DesignSpace} shows the design space of BDDs, WBDDs, CFLOBDDs, and WCFLOBDDs: